mrpostiga/imame4all/Reloaded/trunk/iOS-res/Applications/MAME4iOS.app/readme.txt

 GLOBAL OPTIONS
 ----------------

 -Smoothed image.
 Enable to apply a smoothing image filter over the emulator screen.

 -CRT Filter.
 Enable to apply a CRT like filter over the image.

 -Sacanline Filter.
 Enable to apply a scanline filter over the image.

+-Full Screen (Landscape); Uses all available screen or shows the emulator windowed.

 -Keep Aspect.
 'Enabled' keeps the aspect ratio; 'Disabled' will use all available screen.

--Safe Render Path (iPhone only).
-Enable at the expenses of performance for maximun compability.
-Slow in 3G (not recomended unless you find any problem).

--Full Screen (Landscape); Uses all available screen or shows the emulator windowed.

 -Animated.
 Animates ON/OFF DPad/Stick.
 Disable to gain performance.

--Touch Type: Set the touch stick to works as analog stick or as digital stick.
+-Touch Type: Set the touch stick to works as analog stick, digital stick or dpad.

 -Stick Type: limits the joystick's range of motion: 8-way,4-way,2-way The most common reason to use a gate in an actual arcade setting is the retrofitting of an older machine that is not compatible with  a new 8-way stick.
 A classic example of this is Pac-Man.
 The game was originally designed for a 4-way stick, and is programmed  to respond only when a new input occurs.
 If the user is holding the stick in the down position, then suddenly makes a motion  to move to the right, what often happens is that the stick first moves into the down-right diagonal, which the game  does not recognize as new input since down is still being held.
 However, right is also now considered held, and when the user  completes the motion to move right, it is also not a new input, and Pac-Man will still be moving down.

 -Buttons  / Button A = B + X. Show 1-4/6 Buttons: Hide/show B/Y/A/X/L/R buttons if needed.
 Select A=B+X to use A button as B and X simultaneous press.

+-Analog Touch DZ: Analog touch stick deadzone selector.
+Lower to gets more sensitivity.

+-Digital Touch DZ: Enable/Disable a deadzone on DPAD touch center.
+It could be better for some games.
+Disable if you don't like it.

+-Wii Classic DZ: Wii classic stick deadzone selector.
+Upper if you have problems with stick (controller going crazy).
+Lower to gets more sensitivity.

 -Control Layout: Configures bluetooth control layout for iCade or iControlPad.

+-P4,P3,P2 as P1.
+Send Player 1 input data to Player2,3,4 so you can use the 2-4 players at the same time.
+Funny :).
+It makes some weird problems with some roms like D&D.

 -Sound Rate: Set the default rate for games.

--Sound Stereo: Set the default number of channels for sound, you can also select "Fast" for faster performance but lower quality and mono.
+-Sound Enable: Enable sound output.

+-Cheats: Enables the reading of the cheat database, if present, and the Cheat menu in the user interface.

 -Show FPS: Shows ON/OFF fps.